matomo-org/github-changelog-generator/README.md

 ## Configuration

-You can either change the OAuth2 Token and the repository directly in the UI or in the [src/config.js](src/config.js) file.
+You can change the configuration in the [src/config.js](src/config.js) file.
+The OAuth2 Token and the name of the repository can be changed directly in the UI as well.

 ## Usage